Meti (gender): HIV

-The HIV epidemic prevalent in Nepal is especially concentrated among the meti community.
-This can be attributed to the unique struggle that Meti face finding employment and acceptance in society.
+There is a relatively high incidence of HIV among the meti community.
+This can be attributed, in part, to the unique struggle that meti face finding employment and acceptance in society.
 Many meti are pushed into the sex-industry working as prostitutes and are unwelcome in any other roles in society.
 As with issues of discrimination, the key to starting to solve the HIV epidemic among meti is making knowledge readily available and educating about safe-sex methods.